Commerce Corner in Monmouth Beach

 —Simon Sinek

 In his years as mayor he worked to shape fine things that borough residents now take for granted.
 He called the long-fought but vital sand replenishment project his finest achievement.
 “When it came to getting that sand, we never gave up,” Lou explained.
 “We couldn’t.
 Some summers at the pavilion there was no beach and we had to truck in sand.”
+It was a tough sell, though.
+As late as 1962, according to a Long Branch Daily Record Report, little if any government money (federal, state or local) had ever been spent on shore protection and there were no plans to either.
 Working with shore area Congressman James Howard, Lou testified many times in Trenton for the $20 million in funding.
 One time even climbing on a table to loudly make his point.
 It worked.

-He was a longtime member and president of the MB First Aid Squad.
+The mayor was a longtime devoted member and past president of the borough First Aid Squad.
 “I’ll always remember Lou running out of his store — still in his butcher’s apron — answering an emergency call,” said an admirer.
-“In the tough early days of the First Aid Squad, he was among the most dedicated and caring, always the first on the scene.”
+“In the tough early days of the squad, he was among the most dedicated and caring.
+Always the first on the scene.”

 The Sodano family owned the Mart until May 1995 when they sold the 10,000-sqaure-foot operation to Charles Sloughfy, Jr. of Wall Twp.
 Later on the store was leased by Andy K’s Dairy & Deli.
 The property was purchased in 2008 by Tamara and Kerrin O’Brien and later sold.
 Today it is the Monmouth Beach Supermarket & Liquor (at 73 Riverdale Avenue).